22 Jan, 2025

 According to the book “Dynamic Programming”, Richard Bellman spent a lot of time and effort coming up with a name.
 The word “programming” was chosen as an analog to the word “planning”, which did not fit for a number of different reasons (the Soviets had planned something all the time).

-And the word “dynamic” was decided based on the fact that, in addition to conveying the essence of the approach, it was hard to come up with something derogatory, or preparatory with it.
+The word “dynamic” was decided based on the fact that, in addition to conveying the essence of the approach, it was hard to come up with something derogatory or preparatory with it.
 Bellman didn’t want an executive to somehow obfuscate his term.
 Not even an official could have done it so easily (readers, of course, will find a couple of variations).
 This is how the term “dynamic programming” was formed.

-Summing up, dynamic programming is an approach to solving problems, where the original problem is broken down into smaller subtasks that are easier to solve.
-And then smaller solutions of these subtasks can be used to fix the original error.
+Summing up, dynamic programming is an approach to solving problems where the original problem is broken down into smaller subtasks that are easier to solve.
+Then, smaller solutions of these subtasks can be used to fix the original error.
 Nevertheless, the approach has some essential features:

 • It makes sense if the solutions of subtasks can be used effectively (to memorize, for example);